To a definition and beyond

 When we start to work within the wider 'system' this is still true to an extent but it's relevance diminishes.
 We retain a certain degree of respect for senior people in any organisation, public or private and especially if they wear a uniform, but their impact on us is less.
 They can still get things done in their part of the system but not across the whole.

 This raises levels or anxiety, for them and for us.
 For the organisational leader, there is still an element of feeling responsible for the problem even though they cannot solve it alone.
 Depending on their approach and maturity this can result in either a giving way of power or of drawing it in.
-Where people feel responsible for something they have little real control over it can feel deeply unsettling and become a source of stress.
+Where people feel responsible for something they have little real control over, it can feel deeply unsettling and become a source of stress.
 This often results in attempts at direct and controlling behaviour.
-Typically this is manifest in non-attendance at meetings, attempting to control the agenda and not sharing resource.
+Typically this is manifest in non-attendance at meetings, attempting to control the agenda and not sharing resources.

 In fact, power in 'systems' is exercised in many ways.
 Politicians, campaign and advocacy groups claim popular mandates.
 Experts asset a unique knowledge and assurance about the circumstances.
 The disenfranchised 'vote with their feet', perhaps by withdrawing from the process leaving others powerless to get anything done.